 One-minute caregiving strategies and guides for managing medical diagnosis, conditions and unforeseen care events.

-Coronavirus (COVID-19) renewal resources for individuals and families navigating the new normal.
+Coronavirus (COVID-19) recovery resources for individuals and families navigating the new normal.

 A widespread problem that deepens every year

 More than 60 million families—more than one in five Americans—experience daily limitations caring for a dependent child or adult, according to the 2020 AARP/NAC study.
 In the five years since 2015, this number has increased by 9.5 million, and nearly 48 million of these caregivers care for someone over the age of 18.
 The economic value of these unpaid contributions in 2017 was more than $470 billion, up from $375 billion in 2007.
 On average, caregivers spend 23.7 hours a week providing care, with one in three (32%) providing care for 21 hours or more, and one in five (21%) providing care for 41+ hours—the equivalent of a full-time unpaid job.

 The cost is far greater than dollars.
 Working caregivers are more susceptible to poor health, eating disorders, substance abuse, and sleep maladies.
 These lead to reduced energy, chronic fatigue, and mood swings.
 Caregivers are also more likely to develop conditions such as heart disease and autoimmune diseases.
 Nearly a quarter (23%) of caregivers find it hard to take care of their own health and 23% say caregiving has made their health worse.